LUGGAGE TAG N°1

 ![]() |

-You will also need olive oil to dye vegetable-tanned leather.
+You will also need olive oil to dye the vegetable-tanned leather.

 Wet the vegetable-tanned leather with a sponge and a little water.

-Strike the letter and number stamps using the stamp guide and a mallet.
+Stamp the letter and number tools using the stamping guide and a mallet.

 3. DYE THE LEATHER WITH OLIVE OIL